theadamsabra/ViT4ELM/README.md

 # Applications of Vision Transformers for Exotic Lattice Models

 ## About

 Applications of Vision Transformers to Exotic Lattice Models.
 This repository contains all of the finetuned models as well as core scripts to reproduce results and experiment on new data.
 The experimentation suite that this repository builds on top of can be found [in this website](https://www.statmechsims.com/).
 The goal of this repository is to provide an end-to-end experimentation and evaulation of Vision Transfomers on these types of systems.

 Raising issues are encouraged so we know what features to prioritize.
 We want to inevitably work towards predicting regions of interest using masked patch prediction, so this is our top most priority on our road map.

-# Documentation:
+## Documentation

-## Format Data from JSON to User Friendly images.
+### Format Data from JSON to User Friendly images

 To process the data, ensure you have a `data.json` from [statmechsims](https://www.statmechsims.com/).
 This json will contain all of your simulation data.

 The result of the above will lead to a new directory named `af_ising` with the following structure: